 The move frees up the labor federation’s people power—its big weapon—and voluntary contributions from union members for Harris’s campaign.
 Four years ago, unionists made millions of phone calls and even did some door-knocking for the Biden-Harris ticket which was curtailed, however, due to the coronavirus pandemic.

 Labor’s foot soldiers have been shown to counteract even the corporate class’s campaign cash.
-OpenSecrets.org, which tracks money in politics, calculates business outspent labor by 16-to-1 in past presidential campaigns which labor then went on to win anyway.
+OpenSecrets.org, which tracks money in politics, calculates businesses outspent labor by 16-to-1 in past presidential campaigns which labor then went on to win anyway.

-The Harris endorsement lines organized labor up with other pro-Democratic organizations and the overwhelming majority of congressional Democrats.
+The Harris endorsement lines up organized labor with other pro-Democratic organizations and the overwhelming majority of congressional Democrats.
 Prior endorsements rolled in from the Teachers, the Retail, Wholesale and Department Store Union and others, including the Service Employees, who are a non-AFL-CIO union but work closely with the federation on politics.

 “From Day One, Vice President Kamala Harris has been a true partner in leading the most pro-labor administration in history,” said AFL-CIO President Liz Shuler.
 “She’s proven herself a principled and tenacious fighter for working people and a visionary leader we can count on.